The Complete Comparison of AI Search Visibility Tools: The 2026 Buyer's Guide

 Competitor Snapshots (Pricing + Strengths)

 The snapshots below focus on what a buyer can verify on the vendor's own pricing or documentation.
 Each section highlights starting price, core coverage, and the practical fit.
 If a platform adds Gemini or AI Mode as a paid add-on, it is called out.
 If pricing is custom, it is labeled as custom.
-I only include claims that are visible on the cited pages, so if a feature is not listed there, it is not included here.
-Use these as fast filters before you book demos.
+I only include claims that are visible on the cited pages.

 Profound

 Profound is built for enterprise visibility programs.
 Its pricing page lists Starter with ChatGPT only and 50 prompts, Growth with 3 engines and 100 prompts, and an Enterprise tier with 10 engines and custom pricing (https://www.tryprofound.com/pricing).
-The same page lists a 6‑article monthly optimization workflow in Growth, and Enterprise adds SSO/SAML and wider engine coverage.
+The same page lists a 6-article monthly optimization workflow in Growth, and Enterprise adds SSO/SAML and wider engine coverage.
 A launch post states that Starter begins at $99 per month on annual billing (https://www.tryprofound.com/blog/making-answer-engine-optimization-accessible-to-every-business).
-Profound is best when you need broad engine coverage plus workflows for AEO teams and agencies.
-It is not the lowest-cost option, but it is one of the most comprehensive in engine coverage and program depth.
+Profound recently raised at a $1 billion valuation, which validates the market but also signals enterprise pricing pressure ahead.
+Best when you need broad engine coverage plus workflows for AEO teams and agencies.

 Peec AI

 Peec is a visibility-first platform with a clean workflow and unlimited seats.
 Starter is EUR 89 per month for 25 prompts and Pro is EUR 199 per month for 100 prompts (https://peec.ai/pricing).
 The same page lists 2,250 AI answers analyzed per month on Starter and 9,000 on Pro, with daily prompt runs.
 Enterprise lists 300+ prompts, SSO, and a dedicated account rep, and the page also lists unlimited countries across plans.
 It covers ChatGPT, Perplexity, and AI Overviews as standard, and lists Gemini, Claude, and AI Mode as add-ons for an additional fee.
-Peec is a solid pick for teams that want visibility tracking without enterprise overhead, especially if you need multiple stakeholders in the tool without per-seat costs.
+Solid pick for teams that want visibility tracking without enterprise overhead.

 Otterly